AppleGreen Cottage

 Sometimes, a quilt consists of squares only, and in this case, you can use 5" precuts called charm packs, or 10" layer cakes.
 Or, if your quilt is created using a strip-piecing method, you can buy a jelly roll - a bundle of precut 2 ½" wide strips, cut on the width of a fabric bolt.

-Get them at Joann's or Amazon (these pretty classics take any quilt to a new level!), or take a look at our list of best online fabric shops.
+Get them at Amazon, or take a look at our list of best online fabric shops.
 So many options!

 I love using Odif 505 to spray-baste the layers before I quilt.
 It makes all the difference!
 It ensures that the fabric is taut while quilting.